Ciriak/cyriaquedotdev/public/work/about.md

 ## Design

-As a Front-end developer, i work a lot with visual stuff : integrating mockups, making websites responsive, exchanging with the UI and UX designers.
+As a front-end developer, i work a lot with visual stuff : integrating mockups, making websites responsive, exchanging with the UI and UX designers.

 Even if it's not my main job, i really like designing logos and mockups for my projects :